ratatui/ratatui-website/src/content/docs/tutorials/json-editor/main.md

 outputting the json.
 It is simply a `y/n` question, so that is all we listen for.
 We also add an alternate exit key with `q`.
-If the user chooses to output the json, we return an `Ok(true)` that indicates that our `main` function should call `app.print_json()` to perform the serialization and printing for us after resetting the terminal to normal
+If the user chooses to output the json, we return an `Ok(true)` that indicates that our `main` function should call `app.print_json()` to perform the serialization and printing for us after resetting the terminal to normal.

 ```rust
                 // --snip--